Quehanna Wild Area: Contamination and cleanup

 On September 20, 1967, two Bureau of Forestry employees attempted to remove a metal ladder from a 20000 usgal metal storage tank for jet fuel at the northern jet engine test cell.
 Both were killed in an explosion when the acetylene torch cut through the tank wall and ignited fumes inside it.
 A tract within the Elk State Forest at the northern edge of the wild area is known as Noble-Chambers Memorial Forest in their memory.
 Although Fergus reports entering a bunker in his 2002 book, and Young describes a bunker's slit windows in his 2008 book, as of 2010 the southern bunker was covered with earth, and the northern bunker is still completely intact and can be entered.

 In 1986, former Curtiss-Wright and Martin Marietta employees testified about hazards and waste disposal practices before a hearing of the Pennsylvania House of Representatives.
 A former employee told how a night watchman walked through a spill in the reactor complex without knowing it; the man's car and the carpets in his house had to be destroyed as a result of the contamination.
 Others told about burying hundreds of drums of unknown waste from the reactor facility and digging a trench 125 by 25 ft and 12 ft deep for waste drums north of Wykoff Run Road.
 The locations of some sites, which included radioactive waste, beryllium oxide, and other toxic compounds, were not recorded.
 A forest ranger testified that he had dismantled a CCC-built drinking water fountain fed by a spring because it was downhill from the reactor and he feared people might drink contaminated water from it.

 In 1964, drilling revealed that the Quehanna Wild Area's geology and hydrology made it unsuitable for burying waste.
 However, according to Seeley's Great Buffaloe Swamp, a history of the Quehanna region, there are 180 contamination sites in the wild area.
-Waste has been found at the former air field, within the Wykoff Run Natural Area, near the industrial complex, at the former Lincoln Farm, and at the copper wire-burning site on the highway.
+Waste has been found at the former air field, within the M.K.
+Goddard/Wykoff Run Natural Area, near the industrial complex, at the former Lincoln Farm, and at the copper wire-burning site on the highway.
 These last three waste sites were cleaned in 1991 at a cost of $187,698.
 At the wire-burning site 150 short ton of contaminated soil were removed from 3 acre, with clean earth and grass seed placed on top of the area.
 The waste was also removed from the farm site, but at the industrial complex the waste was covered with 2500 cuyd of soil on 4 acre and fenced off.